 1600: By late afternoon, we were starting to feel the effects of altitude sickness, as expected; a mild headache and a few aches and pains.

 Altitude sickness occurs when you travel to high altitudes (over 3000 meters) too quickly.
 Air is thinner at higher altitudes and breathing becomes difficult because you aren’t able to take in as much oxygen.
-Also as Tibet is very dry, you start to feel the effects of dehydration.
+On top of this, as Tibet has very low humidity (only 7%) , you start to feel the effects of dehydration as well.
 There is not a lot you can do, other than rest up and drink a lot of fluids, and wait for the body to acclimatise; which is exactly what we did.

 In my next post: Getting used to Lhasa, we visit Drepung Monastery and Sera Monastery.